 As a Rabbi, Irit is constantly giving advice.
-Below is her advice to any Jew that feels threatened or worried by society as a result of their faith.
+Below is her advice to any Jew who feels threatened or worried by society as a result of their faith.

 “Find a community.
 Because a community is always supportive, and a community gives a Jewish person a home.
 It gives them a place to be Jewish without fear of discrimination.
-Especially if they have encountered any hate crime, immediately go to the police.
+If they have encountered any hate crime, go immediately to the police.
 I think the more these things are made public, the more they are out in the open, the less likely they are to happen.”

 She added: “I feel very safe in Harlow and that’s a lovely feeling.
 The police come by when we have services or when we have events and they monitor it from time to time.
-I know that in London, in most communities, they have people standing outside, guarding the doors, I’m glad that we don’t have to take these sorts of measures.
-Traditionally the Jews view is ‘out of sight, out of mind’, but I very much believe that the more visible we are, the more people see that we’re just like everybody else, that helps.”
+I know that in London, in most communities, they have people standing outside, guarding the doors.
+I’m glad that we don’t have to take these sorts of measures.
+Traditionally the Jews view is ‘out of sight, out of mind’, but I very much believe that the more visible we are, the more people see that we’re just like everybody else.”

 Essex County Council is responsible for a number of things, one of which includes safeguarding the faith in Essex.
-Sue Lissimore recently resigned from her role as the Essex County Councillor for Culture and Communities.
-As a councillor, one of her responsibilities included faith, so despite resigning, she still kindly agreed to answer a few of my questions.
+Sue Lissimore recently resigned from her role as the Essex County Councillor for culture and communities.
+As a councillor, one of her responsibilities included faith, so despite resigning, she still agreed to answer my questions.

 “We would get lots of invitations to different events which was absolutely lovely and they’d also come to us when they were in desperate need of help so perhaps they’d lost the premises they worshipped in, that type of thing, and they’d turn to Essex County Council to see if we could help try and find a building for them to be in.”

-As well as Irit, Sue also gave her advice to any Jews that feel unsafe or unsure about their faith.
-She said, “Be open about their religion, to talk to others in the community that don’t share their faith.
-Try to let them understand what it means to be a Jew, or a Muslim, or a Hindu, or whatever it may be.
-But to not hide away within your own community but to reach out to others.”
+Sue gave this advice to any Jews that feel unsafe or unsure about their faith: “Be open about your religion, to talk to others in the community that don’t share your faith.
+Try to help them understand what it means to be a Jew, or a Muslim, or a Hindu, or whatever it may be.
+Don’t hide away within your own community but reach out to others.”